L3on4rd0wen/Calc-V1/README.md

 ### ⚙️ Installation

-Provide clear, step-by-step instructions on how to get your project up and running locally.
+Step-by-step instructions on how to get the project up and running locally.

 1.  **Clone the repository:**
     ```bash